Re-Vitalize Corporate Communications Using the Trump Approach

 Face it: the world of corporate communications is pretty unimaginative and bland.
 It could use some rejuvenation.
 And now, this is possible thanks to the cutting-edge communications techniques used by the ranting Commander-in-Chief Donald Trump.

-All of those staid, canned types of communications now can be pushed aside.
-Coming from someone who used to write letters to shareholders of a large bank’s mutual fund company without any major input from the fund company’s CEO, I can tell you the Trump approach opens the gates to innovative approaches never allowed before in corporate America.
-Forget the Compliance Department.
-Those people just dwell in cubicles waiting for their next vacation.
-You can also disregard those numerical typos in earnings guidance notes?
-A few zeros are a technicality.
-After all, if the President of the United States sets the tone for the nation, it can certainly be followed by the nation’s top corporations.
+All those staid, canned types of communication can now be pushed aside.
+Coming from someone who used to write letters to shareholders of a large bank’s mutual fund company without any significant input from the fund company’s CEO, I can tell you the Trump approach opens the gates to innovative approaches never allowed before in corporate America.

 Corporations will benefit from using Trump’s cutting-edge executive communications style.
 It can make your corporation great again.

-And what about those nerdy, pointed-head Chartered Financial Analysts (CFAs) who always comb through your corporation’s financials looking for bad news?
-Of course, they are the enemy of all shareholders.
-Don’t tolerate any more of their fake news.
-Only allow earnings surprises on the upside.
-If you don’t like any analysts, such as when analyst Marvin Roffman of Janney Montgomery Scott in 1990, found that Trump’s Atlantic City Taj Mahal casino bonds were worse than junk bonds, Trump just got the man fired.
+If you don’t like any analysts, such as when analyst Marvin Roffman of Janney Montgomery Scott in 1990 found that Trump’s Atlantic City Taj Mahal casino bonds were worse than junk bonds, Trump just got the man fired.
 Not surprisingly, no one said a word.
 This can work for you, too.
-And when you fire the corporations’ critics, just say “they left for a better opportunity.”
-Your HR Department will certainly understand.
+And when you fire the corporations’ critics, say, “They left for a better opportunity.”
+Your HR Department will undoubtedly understand.

 Or better yet, for real macho corporations, follow the approach used by corporations in Michael Clayton, Erin Brokovich, or the true story of Karen Silkwood and go for the lethal goon squads that kill opponents who sought to protect innocent citizens from polluting corporations.